-Gourmet dining is pretty out-of-the-question in a dorm room (unless you’re these guys), but you can make the most of your new digs with a few kitchen essentials.
+Gourmet dining is pretty out-of-the-question in a dorm room, but you can make the most of your new digs with a few kitchen essentials.
 If your college does not provide your dorm room with a microwave or mini-fridge, invest in those first.
 Once you’ve got the must-haves, here are some examples of our favorite small — and dorm-approved — kitchen tools can make all the difference when you need something a bit more edible than the dining hall special.

 Forget buying yet another electronic.
 Dorm rooms have limited outlets that will often be occupied by multiple chargers and that mini-fridge cord.
 Get your caffeine fix cord-free with a cold-brewer.
 Pick one that can brew in your fridge overnight, so you can grab-and-go on your way to your 8 a.m. class.

 Don’t waste precious dining points on water bottles.
-Invest in a BPA-free reusable bottle that can claim residence on the side of your backpack.
+Invest in a BPA-free reusable bottle (like this TikTok-famous one!) that can claim residence on the side of your backpack.
 College campuses are scattered with water fountains so you shouldn’t have a problem refilling it.
 Just make sure to wash it out with mild soap and water every day to avoid getting sick.

 On those days when you feel like giving dorm room cooking a shot, you can make a variety of dishes in a mug.
 Think: mug cake, chicken pot pie in a mug, mug mac and cheese, even an omelet.
 Invest in a mug that’s large enough for mixing ingrediens and microwave-safe.
 It’ll even double as a handy bowl for soup and ramen.

 Speaking of bowls, you can skip investing in plates.
 Bowls are easier to eat out of while sitting on a bed and can be used to mix ingredients for anything else you’re making like no-bake cookies, fruit salad or soup.
 Invest in ones that you can hold easily to avoid spilling on your sheets.